japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-memory-data-source.md

 === [[memory-sink]] Memory Sink

-Memory sink requires that a streaming query has a name (defined using <<spark-sql-streaming-DataStreamWriter.adoc#queryName, DataStreamWriter.queryName>> or `queryName` option).
+Memory sink requires that a streaming query has a name (defined using <<spark-sql-streaming-DataStreamWriter.md#queryName, DataStreamWriter.queryName>> or `queryName` option).

-Memory sink may optionally define checkpoint location using `checkpointLocation` option that is used to recover from for <<spark-sql-streaming-OutputMode.adoc#Complete, Complete>> output mode only.
+Memory sink may optionally define checkpoint location using `checkpointLocation` option that is used to recover from for <<spark-sql-streaming-OutputMode.md#Complete, Complete>> output mode only.

 === Memory Sink and CreateViewCommand

-When a streaming query with `memory` sink is <<spark-sql-streaming-DataStreamWriter.adoc#start, started>>, <<spark-sql-streaming-DataStreamWriter.adoc#, DataStreamWriter>> uses `Dataset.createOrReplaceTempView` operator to create or replace a local temporary view with the name of the query (which is required).
+When a streaming query with `memory` sink is <<spark-sql-streaming-DataStreamWriter.md#start, started>>, <<spark-sql-streaming-DataStreamWriter.md#, DataStreamWriter>> uses `Dataset.createOrReplaceTempView` operator to create or replace a local temporary view with the name of the query (which is required).

 .Memory Sink and CreateViewCommand image::images/memory-sink-webui-createviewcommand.png[align="center"]